 Click Apply / OK to have the settings take effect.

-As soon as you click the Apply button, a warning window will appear as follows.
+A warning window will appear as follows as soon as you click the Apply button.
 This alert window reports that your network connection will terminate.

 Click Yes to apply the changes.